Tsunami advisory in effect for US as waves hit Tonga following volcanic eruption – KION546

 New Zealand on alert

-A tsunami advisory has also been issued for coastal areas on the north and east coast of New Zealand’s North Island and the Chatham Islands, where “strong and unusual currents and unpredictable surges at the shore” are expected, according to New Zealand’s National Emergency Management Agency.
+A tsunami advisory was also issued for coastal areas on the north and east coast of New Zealand’s North Island and the Chatham Islands, where “strong and unusual currents and unpredictable surges at the shore” were expected, according to New Zealand’s National Emergency Management Agency.

 New Zealand’s official weather service said its weather stations across the country had observed “a pressure surge” on Saturday evening from the eruption.